University of St. Gallen

 First Version: March 2020.
 Latest Version: September 2023.Idea

-Characterizes the dynamics of R&D races under moral hazard, showing how staggered exits and shakeout patterns emerge as equilibrium outcomes.
+In R&D races with moral hazard, staggered exits and shakeout patterns emerge as equilibrium outcomes.

 Introduction to Market Design (Bachelor).